 Financial Reporting of Payroll

-Financial reporting is different than tax reporting.
+Financial reporting is different from tax reporting.
 With financial reporting the goal is to sort data to accurately determine profits at various points of business operations.
 This includes gross profit, contribution margin, operational profit, profit and net profit.
 To achieve these various points of information along the income statement layout payroll data must be posted in the proper ledger accounts.

 Cost of Sales – Labor includes production labor, field labor and retail sales personnel.
 In addition production management and the corresponding taxes associated with this labor group is reported here.

 Management Expenses – Within expenses are the front and back office payroll.
 Just like labor in cost of sales, management costs should include this group’s cost of employer payroll taxes.

 How does a bookkeeper successfully achieve both tax compliance and financial reporting for payroll information?

 The secret to successfully implementing both tax compliance and financial reporting is a properly designed chart of accounts.
 Use parent-child accounts to fully comply with tax requirements and financial decision models.